golioth/docs/docs/application-services/1-lightdb-state/3-read-write-data.md

 ```

 :::note
-`[device name]` should be replace by your device name and wrapped in quotes if spaces are used.
+`[device name]` should be replaced by your device name and wrapped in quotes if spaces are used.
 :::

 This way the device can also read the `/config` path and calculate alerts.
 If an alert condition is met, it can post data to `/alert`.